How To Manage Projects When You Aren’t A Project Manager

 2. Blend project management techniques

 Just like there are various ways to be a teacher, an artist, or coach, project management styles vary.
 Learn the different schools of thought so you can decide which is best for your project management tasks.
-If you need some help getting started, check out our post or webinar on the differences between Agile and Waterfall project management.
+If you need some help getting started, check out our post on the differences between Agile and Waterfall project management.

 3. Let technology be your guide